anishjohnson/Airbnb-Booking-Analysis/README.md

 # Airbnb-Booking-Analysis
-This repositries is created to contain the files regarding the capstone project Exploratory Data Analysis.
+# This repositry is created to contain the files regarding the capstone project Exploratory Data Analysis.
-It contains the following files:
+# It contains the following files:
-*colab notebook containing the code*
+# *colab notebook containing the code*
-*Presentation Pdf*
+# *Presentation Pdf*